zama-ai/concrete/frontends/concrete-python/examples/levenshtein_distance/README.md

 - STRING: capitalized letters, ie `[A-Z]*`
 - StRiNg: non capitalized letters and capitalized letters
 - ACTG: `[ACTG]*`, for DNA analysis
+- name: non capitalized letters and capitalized letters, plus spaces, '.' and '-'

 It is very easy to add a new alphabet in the code.